 Preserve your jawbone

-Important infromation your should know
+Important information your should know before dental extractions

 When you need to have a tooth or teeth extracted – whether it be due to decay, abscess, gum disease, or injury – it is usually in your best interest to do so in a manner which preserves as much of your underlying jawbone as possible.
 From the time the teeth are removed, significant degeneration of the surrounding bone begins to take place.
 You have many options to prevent this, and it is important that you consider them BEFORE any teeth are removed.
 Some of these procedures are best performed at the time the tooth is removed.
 Your doctor is a board certified Oral and Maxillofacial surgeon who specializes in tooth removal, jawbone preservation, and dental implant placement.

 There is a special type of bone surrounding your teeth.
 This bone is called alveolar “ridge” bone, and exists solely to support your teeth.
 As soon as the tooth is removed, this bone begins to degenerate and “melt away.”
 This occurs in two dimensions.
 The first is loss of horizontal width caused by the collapse of the bone surrounding the tooth making the remaining ridge narrower than before the extraction.
 The second is a loss of vertical height which makes the remaining bone less “tall.”
 This process called bone resorption is accelerated in areas where you wear a partial or complete denture.

 Why is it important to preserve the bone?

 You will have several choices of how you can replace the newly missing teeth.
 All of the options rely on bone support and bone contour for the best function and esthetics.
 Here is a list of the possible options: